smclacke/CPP/notes.md

  * classes:
  *
  * Phonebook
- * - array of contacts
+ * - array of Contacts
- * - store max 8 contacts (if 9, replace oldest with newest)
+ * - store max 8 Contacts (if 9, replace oldest with newest)
  *
  *
  * Contact
- * - phonebook contact
+ * - phonebook Contact
  *
  *
  *
  * ??
  * In your code, the phonebook must be instantiated as an instance of the PhoneBook
  * class.
-Same thing for the contacts.
+Same thing for the Contacts.
 Each one of them must be instantiated as an instance
  * of the Contact class
  *
  * ADD SEARCH EXIT